jkerr321/programme-db-example/README.md

 - responsive gallery

 Form input
-- update SS to change filled = FALSE to TRUE on submit
 - Style form
 - Add a remove/delete option
+- move back to dynamic sheet name (rather than hard code summer19A)

 SpreadsheetRow
 Represents a single row from a sheet.